• Menu

 Getting to to the Meteora monasteries

-If you have time enough, you continue to Delphi and Ossios Loukas, and even go as far as the Peloponnese, to discover the emblematic ancient sites of the country (Mycenae, Epidaurus, Olympia).
+If you have time enough, you continue to Delphi and Hossios Loukas, and even go as far as the Peloponnese, to discover the emblematic ancient sites of the country (Mycenae, Epidaurus, Olympia).

-Getting to the bus or the train to Meteora
+Getting to the Meteora Monasteries by bus or train

 If you’re on a tight budget, you can get a bus or a train to Meteora from Athens.
 If you’re asking the Captain, choose the train over the bus, as it is in his opinion noticeably more comfortable.